Our Impact

 - We are able to provide evidence of our ability to achieve outcomes

-In order to ensure the above, it is important that we are able to measure and demonstrate the changes women and girls make as a result of our support and interventions.
+In order to ensure the above, it is important that we are able to measure and demonstrate the changes women make as a result of our support and interventions.

-To demonstrate that we are achieving our aims we have in place a system for recording change for each woman who uses our services.
-To this end we have devised a simple system of measuring change along a number of pathways to demonstrate “distance travelled” in terms of health and wellbeing, social and economic circumstances, criminogenic needs and safety etc.
+To demonstrate that we are achieving our aims, we have in place a system for recording change for each woman who uses our services.
+To this end we have devised a simple system of measuring change along a number of pathways, to demonstrate distance travelled in terms of areas such as health and wellbeing, social and economic circumstances, criminogenic needs and safety.

 "When you walk into the centre it feels like a huge hug.
 The energy & atmosphere are so lovely, even talking on the phone to staff.
 It's a safe space & I can drop my walls"

 The following is a list of needs and strengths women may present with when accessing support at New Dawn New Day.
-Most of the needs relate to the recognised offending pathways meaning that if a woman presents with a combination of these needs she is more likely to end up in the criminal justice system or re-offend.
-Similarly if a woman who presents with these needs and demonstrates that she is making progress in those areas, her likelihood of becoming CJS-involved or reoffending reduces.
+Most of the needs relate to the recognised offending pathways.
+This means that if a woman presents with a combination of these needs, she is more likely to end up in the criminal justice system or re-offend.
+Similarly, if a woman who presents with these needs demonstrates that she is making progress in those areas, her likelihood of becoming reinvolved with the criminal justice system reduces.

 Share this page